sgdheeban/WorkApp/WorkAppServer/README.md

 # WorkApp Server

-This is the main server, which hosts the backend server logic for WorkApp project.
-This module contains the following sub-components :
+This is the main server module, which hosts the backend server logic for WorkApp project.
+This module contains the following :

+## Sub-Components

   1. Common Logger [Common Resources Package]
   2. File and Command Line based Configuration Manager [Common Resources Package]